Ashen-Software/CryptixFront/README.md

 ![ImagenTextoHorizontal](https://github.com/ashensoftware/CryptixFront/assets/72664432/bf32a7a6-b06c-4d18-ba44-0066e5168b14)

 Welcome to the frontend repository of Cryptix!
 This repository contains all the frontend code for our blockchain-based ticketing platform.
 Note that this repo is solely dedicated to the frontend and does not include any backend logic.
+Cryptix is an innovative blockchain-based ticketing platform designed to revolutionize the way people buy tickets for concerts, events, and more.
+By leveraging blockchain technology, Cryptix ensures enhanced security, transparency, and user experience, preventing bot usage and illegal resale, providing clear ownership history, and eliminating intermediaries.
+The platform issues tickets, uses smart contracts for managing sales and transfers, and offers a decentralized marketplace for secure resale.
+Additionally, Cryptix integrates identity verification mechanisms and provides multi-channel access through web and mobile applications, making ticket purchasing seamless and secure.

 ## Features 🌟
 1. **Bot Prevention and Illegal Resale**: